sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 </tr>
 ```

-Now we have to add a couple of additional options in our call to `sparkline()`.
+Now we have to add a couple more options in our call to `sparkline()`.
 First we set `enableTagOptions` to true to tell the library that we're including options directly in the <span class="smcp">HTML</span>.
 Then we set `tagOptionsPrefix` to `"data-"` to specify the specific prefix we're using for those attributes.

 > Note: As of this writing, the jQuery sparklines documentation for `tagOptionsPrefix` is _not_ correct.
 The documentation lists the option as `tagOptionPrefix`, where "option" is singular instead of plural.
 The library's code, however, expects the plural form.